Rupert Grint Definitely Thinks Emma Watson & Tom Felton Almost Dated

 Advertisement

-He was quick to hedge this with the fact that this was over 8 years ago, and he's certainly not trying to start any rumors.
+He was quick to hedge this with the fact that this was over 8 years ago, and he's certainly not trying to start any rumours.

 "But we were kids," he added.
 "It was like any kind of playground romance."